 Shared Drive Content Discoverability

 Shared Drives retain content over time, regardless of employees leaving the Shared Drive or company. *See also: How to offboard employees in Google Workspace

 Shared Drives standardize content across all members of a tea, regardless of their access level.

 Shared Drives are shared team-wide, and certain files/folders cannot be hidden from members.

 Each Shared Drive has its own Trash folder.
 This Trash folder is separate from the Drive Trash folder.

 When to use Shared Drives vs. Drive

 The Shared Drives product is intended to be a transparent file sharing solution for teams/departments/projects.
 For projects that are not team-focused or project-focused, it is more effective to use individual user Drives and folders.

 HiView Solutions is your trusted Google Cloud Premier Partner, providing the product licenses, technical services, and change management to help organizations thrive.
-HiView specializes in products including Google Workspace, Google Cloud Platform, Google Voice, and more.
-User adoption and ongoing support are critical elements of our tailored delivery process.
+HiView can help you thrive with products including Google Workspace, Google Cloud Platform, Google Voice, and more.
 Our mission: Building your business for tomorrow.
 To get in touch with our team, submit a contact form below!